Here's Our Most Frequently Asked Questions..

 Q6.
 How do MS Auckland and Bike Auckland benefit from this event?

 A – The profile MS Auckland has received through this event is immeasurable and is something MS Auckland cherishes.
 Over the past 6 years, MS have raised approx. $200k through this event and continue to run various fund raising activities in association with the event.
-Bike Auckland are a new partner to the event this year and the event will enable Bike Auckland to spread their message and elicit support from the cyclists of Auckland.
+Bike Auckland is a new partner to the event this year and the event will enable Bike Auckland to share their message and invite support from the cyclists of Auckland for a more bikeable city.
 Bike the Bridge proudly supports Givealittle fundraising pages for both charities and all entrants have the opportunity to directly donate to both charities through our online registration system.

 Q7.
 Why is the event staged so early in the morning?
 Oh and what happened to the usual November event date?